elena-cav/haikuChallenge/README.md

 For the following poem:
 "Slow moving river. / Flash of iridescent blue. / A kingfisher strikes" the syllable count is 5, 7 and 5 respectively.
 Therefore your algorithm would return true

+## Instructions

+- Run npm install
+- Run tests:
+  - cd into the src folder
+  - npm run test or npm run test:watch
+- If you would like to test the text-to-speech functionality run ts-node text-to-speech-play and change the input to anything you would like.